 This information is intended as guidance only – the easiest way to find out about all the financial support you might be entitled to is by getting in contact with the college or university you want to go to.
 You should also talk to your Social Worker.

 Remember too - if you go to a college or university with the Quality Mark you might get extra financial support.
-All you need to do is ask and find out when you are applying.

 Looked after young people and care leavers should get a £1,200 bursary per year if you stay on in full-time education at college.
 This is called the 16-19 Bursary.
 Talk to the college you are applying to or studying at to find out how you can claim it.